 - PGCert Integrated Palliative and End of Life Care – £880 for module HEA4197 Transforming Integrated and Palliative End of Life Care (20 credits) and £880 for module HEA4219 Transforming End of Life Trajectories (20 credits).
 An additional 20-credit module is selected from the Faculty of Health, Social Care and Medicine’s CPD Portfolio for which the standard price is £34 per credit, i.e. £680 per 20 credit module;

-- PGCert Medical Leadership – £34 per credit for UK and EU students enrolling on the programme in academic year 2019/20, i.e. £680 per 20 credit module; with the exception of CPD4706 Teaching and Learning in the Medical Workplace and HEA4117 Medical Leadership for which the cost is £700 per module;
+- PGCert Medical Leadership / PGCert Workplace-Based Postgraduate Medical Education – £34 per credit, i.e. £680 per 20 credit module, with the exception of CPD4706 Teaching and Learning in the Medical Workplace and HEA4117 Medical Leadership for which the cost is £700 per module;

 - MMed Medicine / MCh Surgery – £16,000 for the entire programme (or £35,000 if accessing the course via an International Training Fellowship);